Jules Montenier: Mystery Guest appearance

 Montenier himself appeared on the February 12, 1956 episode of What's My Line? as a Mystery Guest.
-As he signed in, he was identified on screen as "Dr. Jules Montenier, Creator & Manufacturer of Stopette"; his "line" was "Our Sponsor (For Past Six Years)."
-Prior to their guesses, the panel was given the hint that Dr. Montenier was self-employed.
-The panel failed to guess Montenier's line correctly; he "stumped the panel and won the game," as Mr. Daly's successor as moderator, Wally Bruner, preferred to phrase it.
-It turned out that the purpose for Dr. Montenier's visit was to give his belated congratulations to the show for its six years on television.
-Mr. Daly said that Dr. Montenier was a good sponsor because he refused to interfere with the production of the show.
-Dr. Montenier, in return, said that he loved the show and watched it each Sunday.
+As he signed in, he was identified on-screen as "Dr. Jules Montenier, Creator & Manufacturer of Stopette"; his "line" was "Our Sponsor (For Past Six Years)."
+Prior to their guesses, the panel was given the hint that Montenier was self-employed.
+The panel failed to guess Montenier's line correctly; he "stumped the panel and won the game," as Daly's successor as moderator, Wally Bruner, preferred to phrase it.
+It turned out that the purpose of Montenier's visit was to give his belated congratulations to the show for its six years on television.
+Daly said that Montenier was a good sponsor because he refused to interfere with the production of the show.
+Montenier, in return, said that he loved the show and watched it each Sunday.

 Montenier remained seated during his entire appearance, after which the program went directly to a commercial; guests on the program customarily walked in and sat next to the host and walked to greet the panelists after their appearance.
 The audience was not given any explanation for this change, but some viewers would have read in the newspapers that Montenier had had his left leg amputated as the result of a car crash at the end of May 1954.
 His wife Helen had been killed in the same accident.

-Impact on time slot and broadcast markets
+Impact on the time slot and broadcast markets

 What's My Line? did not begin its life on Sunday nights.
-After Dr. Montenier's Stopette deodorant became the show's primary sponsor in March 1950, CBS moved the show from Thursdays at 8 to an alternating-week basis on Wednesdays at 9.
+After Montenier's Stopette deodorant became the show's primary sponsor in March 1950, CBS moved the show from Thursdays at 8:00 to an alternating-week basis on Wednesdays at 9:00.
 Eventually, due largely to pressure to get higher caliber guests on the show, the show was moved back to 10:30 p.m. on Sunday nights.
 Since most Broadway plays closed at 10:00 p.m. at the time, this gave those actors plenty of time to get there.
-Dr. Montenier and his ad agency agreed with the move, and CBS agreed to reimburse the sponsor for viewers lost due to the move.
+Montenier and his ad agency agreed with the move, and CBS agreed to reimburse the sponsor for viewers lost due to the move.

 Jules Montenier, Inc.'s sponsorship of What's My Line? caused nearly a third of the United States not to see the show until 1956.
 The reason was that the company's ad agency controlled the time slot and would not buy the slot in markets where Jules Montenier's products were not sold.
 Notable markets that were missing the show until the late 1950s included Columbus, Georgia; Tallahassee, Florida; Savannah, Georgia; Spartanburg, South Carolina; Jackson, Mississippi; Memphis, Tennessee; Lancaster, Pennsylvania; Meridian, Mississippi; and Lexington, Kentucky.
 In 1956, Jules Montenier, Inc. was sold to Helene Curtis Industries, Inc., thereby giving the products a national market and thus enabling What's My Line? to be shown nationwide.